By Chris Ebert

 Candlesticks can help traders detect emotions.
 Understanding those emotions, however, can be confusing.
 In order to dispel some of the confusion, an analysis of stock options can shed some light on emotions, thereby making candlesticks easier to decipher.

 To begin an analysis of stock options covering a broad basket of stocks, it is important to know which types of specific option trades are currently profitable on the S&P 500 as a whole.

 *All strategies involve at-the-money options opened 4 months (112 days) prior to this week’s expiration using an ETF that closely tracks the performance of the S&P 500, such as the SPDR S&P 500 ETF Trust (NYSEARCA:SPY)

-On the chart above there are 3 categories of option trades: A, B and C. For this past week, ending April 12, 2014, this is how the trades performed:
+On the chart above there are 3 categories of option trades: A, B and C. For this past week, ending July 26, 2014, this is how the trades performed:

-- Covered Call trading is currently profitable (A+).
+- Covered Call and Naked Put trading are each currently profitable (A+).

 - Long Call and Married Put trading are each currently profitable (B+).